omni/tokenbridge-burner-wallet-plugin/README.md

 - `detectExchangeBToAFinished`: Wait for events emitted by the mediator contract to detect the exchange finalization.

+The pair `MediatorErcToNative` extend from `Mediator` as base.
+It overrides `estimateAtoB` and `estimateBtoA` to use a different manner of retrieving bridging fees that are specific for erc-to-native mediator.

 The gateway `TokenBridgeGateway` extends from the `Gateway` class of the burner wallet core.
 It provides access from the wallet to the following networks:
 - ETC
 - POA Sokol
 - POA Core
+- qDAI

 ### Project structure
 There are three main folders in the project: